 Problems after arrival are especially important to prevent and avoid in international settings.
-Though many people are most concerned about infection when considering a trip overseas, heart disease is the most common cause of death among international travelers.
+Though many people are most concerned about infection when considering a trip overseas, motor vehicle crashes and heart disease are the most common causes of death among international travelers.
 Heart disease is the most common cause of death among nontravelers as well, suggesting that attention to health before leaving home is the best way to prevent illness while away.

 Injuries and Death

 Many cities are unsafe after dark, and some are unsafe even during the day.
-A traveler should avoid walking alone on ill-lit or deserted streets in such cities, especially in countries where the traveler is obviously a stranger.
+A traveler should avoid walking alone on poorly lit or deserted streets in such cities, especially in countries where the traveler is obviously a stranger.

-Traveler's diarrhea (see see Traveler's Diarrhea) is the most common infectious disease among international travelers.
+Traveler's diarrhea (turista—see Traveler's Diarrhea) is the most common infectious disease among international travelers.

 The risk of traveler's diarrhea may be reduced by the following measures:

 Taking certain antibiotics can also prevent traveler's diarrhea.
 However, such use has a risk of side effects and may increase the chances that bacteria will develop resistance to antibiotics.
 Thus, many doctors recommend preventive antibiotics only for people who have an immune deficiency disorder.